mudler/cogito/README.md

 <img width="220" alt="Gemini_Generated_Image_jbv0xajbv0xajbv0" src="https://github.com/user-attachments/assets/ab243414-4452-4f03-b266-f9326ad2c8d1" />

 **Cogito** is a powerful Go library for building intelligent agentic software and LLM-powered workflows, focusing on improving results for small, open source language models that scales to any LLM.

-Our test suite runs on 0.6b Qwen (not fine-tuned).
-It provides a comprehensive framework for creating conversational AI systems with advanced reasoning, tool execution, goal-oriented planning, and iterative content refinement capabilities.
+🧪 **Tested on Small Models** !
+Our test suite runs on 0.6b Qwen (not fine-tuned), proving effectiveness even with minimal resources.

+> 📝 **Working on Official Paper**
+> I am currently working on the official academic/white paper for Cogito.
+The paper will provide detailed theoretical foundations, experimental results, and comprehensive analysis of the framework's capabilities.

+## 🏗️ Architecture

 Cogito uses an internal pipeline to first make the LLM reason about a specific task, forcing the model to reason and later extracts with BNF grammars exact data structures from the LLM.
 This is applied to every primitive exposed by the framework.

+It provides a comprehensive framework for creating conversational AI systems with advanced reasoning, tool execution, goal-oriented planning, and iterative content refinement capabilities.

+> 🔧 **Composable Primitives**
-Cogito primitives can be combined to form more complex pipelines.
+> Cogito primitives can be combined to form more complex pipelines, enabling sophisticated AI workflows.

-> 📝 **Working on Official Paper**
-> I am currently working on the official academic paper for Cogito.
-The paper will provide detailed theoretical foundations, experimental results, and comprehensive analysis of the framework's capabilities.

 ## 🚀 Quick Start